p-i/soap-to-jpa/README.md

                 <version>1.0-SNAPSHOT</version>
             </plugin>
 ```

+2a.
+Make sure, that you use Java 8 or higher

 3. Run the command *on your project* where the soap-to-jpa plugin was included (after you have generated SOAP stubs):